spacehuhn/SimpleButton/README.md

 - On/Off Switches
 - Rotary Encoders
 - The [Lameboy](https://hackaday.io/project/26823-lameboy-another-esp12-handheld) :D
+- Any Analog input (i.e. Joystick, ButtonMatrix...)

 You can not only read out the current state of the button, but also if it's:
 - pushed
 - released
 - clicked
 - doubleclicked
-- holded
+- held

 It also works with buttons that are connected to a PCF8574 or PCF8575 GPIO expander!
 For that my [PCF8574](https://github.com/spacehuhn/PCF8574) library is integrated, so you don't need to install any additional library.

 ## To-Do:
 - Add support for [I2C Encoder](https://www.tindie.com/products/Saimon/i2c-encoder-connect-rotary-encoders-on-i2c-bus/)
-- Add support for analog inputs/sensors
 - Add support for MCP23017
+- Add support for ps2 controller

 (Currently waiting on my orders from China to add those :D)